sebghat77/IoT_Smart-ChAIr/README.md

 ---

+## 👨‍💻 My Contribution

+as a member of the development team, I contributed to the overall system design and implementation of the Smart-ChAIR project.
+My main contributions included:

+- Contributed to the overall concept and posture detection logic using FSR, ToF, and PIR sensors.
+- Implemented, tested, and calibrated the FSR sensors on the ESP32.
+- Integrated and combined firmware modules developed by different team members.
+- Developed and tested the buzzer alert functionality.
+- Prepared the complete Bill of Materials (BOM) for the project.
+- Participated in hardware integration, testing, debugging, and system validation.

+  ---
 ## 🛠️ Hardware & Components

 The chair ecosystem is divided into data capture modules (*Chair*) and alert stations (*Desktop Station*) utilizing the following components: